-There are several possible error messages that indicate an activation issue with FaceTime or iMessage, but the most frequent one is the Waiting for activation error that appears in the iMessage or FaceTime panels in the Settings app, as pictured above.
+There are several possible error messages that indicate an activation issue with FaceTime or iMessage, but the most frequent one is the “Waiting for activation” error that appears in the iMessage or FaceTime panels in the Settings app, as pictured below.

-I recently encountered a slight variation of this issue where not only the “Waiting for activation” message was showing up, but the phone number I was trying to activate with iMessage was greyed out with a spinning wheel next to it.
+I recently encountered a slight variation of this issue where not only the “Waiting for activation” message was showing up, but the phone number I was trying to activate with iMessage was grayed out with a spinning wheel next to it.
 My case was somewhat unusual because I was trying to activate a secondary phone number on the same iPhone.
 This is not impossible, but this is definitely not a scenario that most people will encounter.

 Although the verbiage is different, these are all pretty much the same issues: you can’t get FaceTime and iMessage to work.

 Fix: Waiting for activation

-Make sure you’re connected to Wi-Fi or cellular
+1. Make sure you’re connected to Wi-Fi or cellular

-This is quite obvious but if you don’t have any cellular or Wi-Fi connection, iMessage and FaceTime won’t be able to check in with Apple’s servers to start the activation process.
+This is quite obvious, but if you don’t have any cellular or Wi-Fi connection, iMessage and FaceTime won’t be able to check in with Apple’s servers to start the activation process.
 Just make sure you are connected to Wi-Fi and have cellular service.

-Turn airplane mode on and off
+2. Turn Airplane mode on and off

-Maybe that activation issue is just a dumb hiccup in the system.
+Maybe the activation issue is just a dumb hiccup in the system.
 Before going any further in the troubleshooting of your problem, try turning Airplane Mode on, wait a few seconds, and then turn it off.

-Check the time
+3. Set the correct time

 When Apple tries to authenticate you for iMessage or FaceTime, the activation server will expect the time between them and your device to match.
 To avoid any issue, go to Settings > General > Date & Time, and set the time and date to Set Automatically.
 Additionally, make sure the time zone is the correct one.

-Turn off iMessage and FaceTime, then restart your device
+4. Turn off iMessage and FaceTime, then restart your device

 This is a possible solution offered to me by Apple when I called them about my issue.
 In my case, it didn’t help at all, but you probably want to try that and see how it goes for you.
 Apparently, this is a trick that helps many people.